9 Things You May Not Know About Hearing Loss In Children

 5. It’s never too late to test your child’s hearing and get treatment

-It may be fear, lack of time, or thinking it’s ‘too late’ but parents often fail to follow up on suspicions that their children have a hearing issue.
+It may be fear, lack of time or you may think it’s ‘too late’ but parents often fail to follow up on suspicions that their children have a hearing issue.
 But it’s never too late and in fact, ANY time that a child’s hearing loss is identified is beneficial.

 No matter what age your child is if they have a hearing loss that is identified, and aid is provided or treatment delivered, it will have a positive impact on their education, learning, mental wellbeing, and social life.